Code-Institute-Submissions/ciaran-toner-code-devs.io/README.md

 # UX

-I wanted to incorporate a unique design into the website & achieve & modern look that would associate with current design trends such as using high contrast colours with gradients, dark tones on certain pages while trying to keep a clean UI.
-I did not create any wireframes or mockups.
-With no experience in doing a mockup design, I took inspiration from other websites and developers to create a website unique to me.
-This in hindsight this approach has cost much more time than if I originally made a design, however, this gave me more opportunities to experiment with different designs & approaches to UI & UX.
+I wanted to incorporate a unique design for the website & achieve & modern look feel that would resinate with current design trends, such as using high contrast colours with gradients, dark tones on pages while trying to keep a clean UI.
+I did not create any wireframes or mockups, with no experience in doing a mockup design,I made the decision to design and make changes as I go.
+I took inspiration from other websites and developers to create a website unique to me.
+This in hindsight this approach has cost much more time than if I originally made a design before starting to develop the site.
+However, this gave me more opportunities to experiment with different designs & approaches to UI & UX.

 # Features